zhyph/scrape-mediux/README.md

 - **Automatic login** to Mediux.
 - **Data scraping** from the Mediux website based on TMDB IDs retrieved via IMDb, TVDB or directly TMDB IDs.
-- **Advanced caching system** with intelligent TTL-based cache management to avoid redundant API calls.
+- **Advanced caching system** with intelligent TTL-based cache management, memory limits, and configurable settings to avoid redundant API calls and optimize performance.
 - **Progress tracking** with detailed progress bars and real-time status updates.
 - **Extracts and saves** unique Mediux set URLs to a text file.
 - **Handles early termination** and ensures all processed data is saved.